Grummle/grummle.github.io/_posts/2013-08-27-Angular-Day-3.md

 Ok, well apparently I was thorough before and the endpoint is setup as well as having acceptance tests against it (C# test that hits the endpoint and inspects the json returned.
 Props to [MOB](http://www.mikeobrien.net/) for the internal DSL we use to acceptance test the endpoints)

-So now we need to setup up some of the basic angular stuff.
+So now we need to setup up some of the blog angular stuff.
 Get angular on the page and create a module we start dumping stuff into.
 We'll add a (suprise!) app.js that creates the rm module.
 We'll add that to the ```index.html```.

 **Optimizations**
 So at this point we are starting to add js files to our project and we're starting to add them to index.html.
 If you do a file per function/piece for our app we are going to end up with quite a few files and its going to slow